WilliamHYZhang/Reddit-Bot-Account-Maker/README.md

 Reddit Bot Account Maker Documentation by WZCoding

+TODO: I will be working on an API wrapper for this and updating/optimizing the code for this soon, be on the lookout.

 NOTE:
 *This is a basic bot.
 Expect it to do basic things.
 Please don't abuse it*